Hagwon: Health impact

-The rr culture is widely viewed as extreme by both international and domestic observers.
+The hagwon culture is widely viewed as extreme by both international and domestic observers.
 A number of experts have expressed concerns about the mental health impact on especially the younger attendees, and even on the parents who have to afford and carefully curate their children's education in order to have them be competitive.
 In 2017, it was reported that among OECD countries, South Korea had the highest suicide rate in the world.
 This pressure on mental health is not only felt by the students but also by their parents, who often face the financial and emotional burden of ensuring their children's success in an extremely competitive educational environment.
 Some hagwons use "anxiety marketing" using phrases such as, "If not now, then when?" to evoke a sense of urgency amongst parents of students.
 In addition to mental health issues, there are also concerns about physical health implications due to the long hours spent in hagwons.
 According to a 2015 New York Times report, the average South Korean student works up to 13 hours a day, which is more than half of the day, leaving only 5.5 hours of sleep at night.
 Research shows that a lifestyle of lack of sleep can lead to problems such as chronic fatigue, poor sleep quality, and an increased risk of physical health problems in the long term.
 As an effort to combat these issues, in 2010, the South Korean government implemented regulations to limit the operating hours of hagwons and reduce the academic burden on students.

 Impact on real estate

-A higher-than-average concentration of rr in the Gangnam District, specifically Daechi-dong (대치동), has been cited as the primary reason for an increase in real estate costs in the area.
+A higher-than-average concentration of hagwons in the Gangnam District, specifically Daechi-dong (대치동), has been cited as the primary reason for an increase in real estate costs in the area.
 In the 1970s the Seoul government made some top schools relocate to the area.
 The schools there have become associated with entry into elite high schools and then elite universities.
 Many residents feel their children need to be associated with these schools to reach the upper levels of business and success.

 As more parents try to move to the area to allow their children to attend these schools, the prices of real estate in the area have risen to 300 percent of similar areas in Seoul.
-In 2003 the government had planned to develop a rr center in Pangyo to relieve some of the pressure on Gangnam, yet after heavy criticism for only shifting the problem around and not solving it, the government canceled the plan only a couple of weeks later.
+In 2003 the government had planned to develop a hagwon center in Pangyo to relieve some of the pressure on Gangnam, yet after heavy criticism for only shifting the problem around and not solving it, the government canceled the plan only a couple of weeks later.